Complex Salivary and Endocrine Surgery

 Ear, Nose and Throat (Otolaryngology)

-specializes in the diagnosis and treatment of ear, nose, throat, and head, and neck disorders.
+The clinic is a specialized service offered through Children's Division of Otolaryngology, whichspecializes in the diagnosis and treatment of ear, nose, throat, and head, and neck disorders.

 Common conditions treated in the clinic:

 Oromotor dysfunction is an inability to control the muscles of the mouth, including the tongue,lips and those involved in swallowing.
 This condition can interfere with speech and cause excessivedrooling.

 Sialorrhea is characterized by excessive drooling or salivation, a common problem inneurologically impaired patients, including children with developmental delays or cerebral palsy.Sialorrhea is associated with physical and psychosocial complications, including chapping,dehydration, odor, and social stigmatization, which can be devastating for patients and theirfamilies.

 We practice a family-centered approach to care and you are an important member of yourchild's care team.
 In addition to a superior clinical program, our team teaches you how tohelp manage your child's condition and recognize complications.
 The clinic coordinates withall of the necessary specialists to ensure that each patient receives a personal treatment plan thatmeets each child's unique needs and promotes healthy development.